-Since I quit my job in 2014, I have been working while I travel the world.
+Since I quit my job in 2014, I have travelled to and worked from 19 countries including Spain, Germany, Italy, Portugal, Poland, Czech Republic, the Netherlands, UAE, Thailand, the Philippines, Singapore, and Taiwan.
 I always write down what I learn on-the-go so I don't continue making the same mistakes!

 1. Use Flight Comparison Sites

 2. Book Two One-Way Tickets Instead of a Round-Trip

 Sometimes booking two, one-way tickets instead of a round-trip can save you money, especially when booked with different airlines.
 Flight comparison websites like Skyscanner should already do this for you!